gromver/rjv/README.md

 ## Keywords for all types
 #### `type`
-This keyword requires that the data is of certain type (or some of types)
+This keyword requires that the data is of certain type (or some of the types)

 Schema:
 ```typescript